awillard1/sharepoint-investigation/README.md

 ```

 ### What is in sp_exfil.php
-Well it is less elegant that the above...I don't like this one, but it is referrenced in the JavaScript.
+Well it is less elegant than the above...I don't like this one, but it is referrenced in the JavaScript.

 ```
 <?php